John Hancock: Liberty affair

-British officials filed two lawsuits stemming from the Liberty incident: an in rem suit against the ship and an in personam suit against Hancock.
+British officials filed two lawsuits stemming from Liberty incident: an in rem suit against the ship and an in personam suit against Hancock.
 Royal officials as well as Hancock's accuser stood to gain financially since, as was the custom, any penalties assessed by the court would be awarded to the governor, the informer, and the Crown, each getting a third.
-The first suit, filed on June 22, 1768, resulted in the confiscation of the Liberty in August.
+The first suit, filed on June 22, 1768, resulted in the confiscation of Liberty in August.
 Customs officials then used the ship to enforce trade regulations until it was burned by angry colonists in Rhode Island the following year.

-The second trial began in October 1768, when charges were filed against Hancock and five others for allegedly unloading 100 pipes of wine from the Liberty without paying the duties.
+The second trial began in October 1768, when charges were filed against Hancock and five others for allegedly unloading 100 pipes of wine from Liberty without paying the duties.
 If convicted, the defendants would have had to pay a penalty of triple the value of the wine, which came to £9,000.
 With John Adams serving as his lawyer, Hancock was prosecuted in a highly publicized trial by a vice admiralty court, which had no jury and was not required to allow the defense to cross-examine the witnesses.
 After dragging out for nearly five months, the proceedings against Hancock were dropped without explanation.